1. Introduction and Methodology

 184.108.40.206 Post-Traumatic Amnesia

 Specific subject headings related to ABI were used as the search terms for each database.
-These search terms were selected with the assistance of a medical staff librarian.
 The search was broadened by using each specific database’s subject headings, this allowed for all other terms in the database’s subject heading hierarchy related to ABI to also be included.
-The database subject headings used as search terms for CINAHL were “brain injuries” and “head injuries”; for EMBASE, “brain injury” and “head injury”; for MEDLINE, “brain injuries” and “craniocerebral trauma”; and for PsycINFO “brain injuries” and “traumatic brain injury”.
+The consistent search terms used were “head injur*”, “brain injur*”, and “traumatic brain injur*”.
 Additional keywords were used specific to each module.
+A medical staff librarian was consulted to ensure the searches were as comprehensive as possible.

 No Summary in this Module